polarene/micro-template/README.md

 # Micro Template 📃

 A very tiny and simple text templating library for Kotlin.
 It has very limited features, so it's intended to be used for short templates that don't need any logic or advanced formatting.
-All it does is replace every named token (ex: `{name}`) with a matching value from a map (context).
+All it does is replace every named token (ex: `{name}`) with a matching value from a map (context), or provide a default for missing ones.
 Not suitable for rendering web views or pages, in general.

 **NOTE**: It's not optimized for speed, but as long as you render short strings performance shouldn't be a problem.